Bilinear structures of the fourth-order lattice Gel'fand-Dikii equations: Preliminaries

 In order to get quasi-rational solutions, we will make use of the $N$-th order matrix in the following form

 with scalar elements $\{a_j\}$.
 This is called a $N$-th order lower triangular Toeplitz matrix.
-All such matrices (of same order) compose a commutative set $\mathcal{H}$ with respect to matrix multiplication and the subset
+All such matrices (of same order) compose a commutative set $\mathcal{H}$ with respect to matrix multiplication.

-is an Abelian group.
 Such kind of matrices play useful roles in the expression of exact solution for multiple-pole equations.
 For more properties of such matrices one can refer to Refs.\cite{Zhang-KdV-2006,ZZSZ}.

 With these preliminaries in hand, in the follow-up sections we will demonstrate the bilinear forms and Casoratian solutions of the lattice GD-4 type equations.
 For the sake of simplicity, we introduce the following notations: